Visyond/website-hugo/site/content/solutions/wealth-management.md

       the underlying model, which can be hidden from the client's view if needed.<br><br>

-      Empower of prospects and clients, offering them a digital platform that makes them feel in control and easily view potential returns in an informative, modern and interactive way.
+      Empower prospects and clients, offering them a digital platform that makes them feel in control and easily view potential returns in an informative, modern and interactive way.
     infoVideo: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4